 If you’ve been a Loveleaf Co. reader for a while, you know I’m all about the simplified meal prep.
 Spending half of the weekend cooking meals for the week?
 It’s not going to happen (at least for me – I’ve tried ;).
-Instead, most weeks, I use the meal method: plan 3-4 meals for the week and prep the more time-consuming components of those meals on Sunday or Monday night.
+Instead, most weeks, I plan 3-4 meals for the week and prep the more time-consuming components of those meals on Sunday or Monday night.

 But sometimes I don’t plan much at all.
 And that’s ok too.
 When I’m extra busy (….or my kitchen is being updated), here’s what I do to make my week instantly easier: I make a sauce.

 It might sound weird, but making one sauce will open up hundreds of meal possibilities – even when you don’t have a clear plan for the week.
 You can use the sauce on pizza, salad, bowls, tacos, as a veggie dip, sandwiches, etc. Having a sauce, ready to go, gives your brain something to work with; think of it as a starting place on busy weeknights.